f4exb/dsdcc/Readme.md

 You can look at the source of the `dsdccx` binary to get an idea.
 Basically it involves the following steps:

   1. Allocate a new `DSDDecoder` object (stack or heap)
   2. Set the options.
-You actually get full access with the `getOpts` method of `DSDDecoder`.
+You get full access to it with the `getOpts` method of `DSDDecoder`.
   3. Do some initilizations in the state object.
 You get full access to it with the `getState` method of `DSDDecoder`.
   4. Prepare the input (open file or stream)
   5. Get a new sample from the stream